 Cobb County Assault and Battery Lawyer

 Because of their violent intent against others, assault and battery are serious charges in our state, carrying potentially severe penalties.
 Both offenses can be charged as either misdemeanors or felonies, depending on the circumstances.
-When convicted of assault or battery, you may face hefty fines and/or jail time.
+Conviction for assault or battery may lead to hefty fines and jail time.
 In the most serious cases, you could face long prison sentences and even higher fines.
-If convicted, a permanent criminal record of a misdemeanor or felony of this nature can deter securing future employment, professional licenses, housing, and more.
+If convicted, a permanent criminal record of a misdemeanor or felony of this nature can make securing future employment, professional licenses, or housing much more difficult.

-The legal team at Smith, Schnatmeier, Dettmering & Kilgo, LLP possesses the skills, resources, and experience required to effectively defend against any assault or battery charge.
-We combine 100 years of criminal law practice with personalized attention to every client.
-Our team is results-oriented in taking every available legal path toward securing the most favorable outcome, whether that involves negotiating with prosecutors to seek reduced charges or taking your case to trial.
-Our approach is comprehensive and personalized, ensuring that we explore every legal avenue available to protect our clients' rights.
+The legal team at Smith, Schnatmeier, Dettmering & Kilgo, LLP has the skills, resources, and experience required to defend against any assault or battery charge.
+We bring together 100 years of criminal law practice and provide personalized attention to every client.
+Our team is results-oriented and pursues every available legal strategy to secure the most favorable outcome, whether negotiating with prosecutors to seek reduced charges or taking a case to trial.
+We apply a comprehensive, client-focused approach and pursue every legal avenue to protect your rights.

 Contact our Cobb County assault and battery attorneys at (770) 599-5328 for a confidential case evaluation.